-Net. add. gross sq. ft. space - subject project - Net. add. gross sq. ft. space subject project Net. add. gross sq. ft. space all participating projects Sq. ft. child- care facility X100 X\$1.00 J = Total Fee for Subject Project --- --- -- -- --------------------------------------- ------ --------- --- --- --
+Net. add. gross sq. ft. space - subject project [ Net. add. gross sq. ft. space subject project Net. add. gross sq. ft. space all participating projects X Sq. ft. child- care facility X100 X\$1.00 ] = Total Fee for Subject Project --- --- --- --- --------------------------------------- ------ --------- --- --- --

-- (6) The sponsor of a development project subject to this Section may elect to satisfy its child-care requirement by entering into an arrangement pursuant to which a nonprofit organization will provide a child-care facility at a site within the City.
-The sponsor shall, prior to the issuance of the first certificate of occupancy by the Director of the Department of Building Inspection for the development project, provide proof to the - (A) A space for a child-care facility has been provided by the nonprofit organization, either for its own use if the organization will provide childcare services, or to a nonprofit child-care provider without charge for rent, utilities, property taxes, building services, repairs, or any other charges of any nature, as evidenced by a lease or sublease and an operating agreement between the nonprofit organization and the provider with minimum terms of three years; - (B) The child-care facility is a licensed child-care facility; - (C) The child-care facility has a minimum gross floor area of 3,000 square feet or an area determined according to the following formula, whichever is greater:
+(6) The sponsor of a development project subject to this Section may elect to satisfy its child-care requirement by entering into an arrangement pursuant to which a nonprofit organization will provide a child-care facility at a site within the City.
+The sponsor shall, prior to the issuance of the first certificate of occupancy by the Director of the Department of Building Inspection for the development project, provide proof to the childcare services, or to a nonprofit child-care provider without charge for rent, utilities, property taxes, building services, repairs, or any other charges of any nature, as evidenced by a lease or sublease and an operating agreement between the nonprofit organization and the provider with minimum terms of three years;